 In October 1997, EPA issued its "Guidance on Incorporating Voluntary Mobile Source Emission Reduction Programs in State Implementation Plans (SIPs)" (the VMEP guidance).
-9 The purpose of the 1997 VMEP guidance is to support innovative methods in achieving emission reductions for SIPs.
+The purpose of the 1997 VMEP guidance is to support innovative methods in achieving emission reductions for SIPs.
 The VMEP guidance applies to SIP emission reduction measures that rely on voluntary actions of individuals and other parties.

-9This guidance is found at: http://www.epa.gov/otaq/stateresources/policy/general/vmep-gud.pdf EPA notes that the VMEP guidance is related to SIP measures, rather than transportation or general conformity determinations.
-Control
+&lt;sup>13This guidance is found at: www.epa.gov/sites/production/files/2016-05/documents/vmep-gud.pdf.
+EPA notes that the VMEP guidance is related to SIP measures, rather than transportation or general conformity determinations.
+Control measures for conformity determinations must meet the relevant criteria in the transportation and general conformity regulations.

-Many state or federally-funded retrofit projects may not be subject to the VMEP guidance if they have well-defined requirements to ensure the full implementation of a SIP program.
-For example, retrofit projects would not be subject to the VMEP guidance if a state or local regulation or ordinance that required retrofit projects was included in the SIP.
+Many state or federally-funded projects may not be subject to the VMEP guidance if they have well-defined requirements to ensure the full implementation of a SIP program.
+For example, projects would not be subject to the VMEP guidance if a state or local regulation or ordinance that required projects were included in the SIP.
 Another example of a project that would not be subject to the VMEP guidance would be a state program that is described in the SIP that requires state transportation construction contracts to be implemented with retrofitted construction equipment.
-Please consult your EPA Region early in the development of a retrofit project to determine the appropriate use of the VMEP guidance.
-Retrofit projects that are preempted under applicable provisions of Clean Air Act section 209, as discussed in Section 1.7, may not be included in the SIP.
+Please consult your EPA Region early in the development of a project to determine the appropriate use of the VMEP guidance.
+Projects that are pre-empted under applicable provisions of Clean Air Act (CAA) section 209, as discussed in Section 1.7, may not be included in the SIP.

-Under the VMEP guidance, the amount of emission reductions allowed for voluntary mobile measures in a SIP is presumed to be no greater than three percent of the total projected future year emission reductions required to attain the applicable air quality standards.
+Under the VMEP guidance, the amount of emission reductions allowed for voluntary mobile measures in a SIP is presumed to be no greater than three percent of the total projected future year emission reductions required to attain the NAAQS.
 EPA acknowledges that it may be possible to demonstrate that voluntary measures may achieve credible reductions higher than the three percent cap.
 In that case, EPA will re-evaluate that cap on a case-by-case basis and allow the cap to be exceeded if the cap hinders the implementation of effective voluntary control measures, subject to notice and comment during SIP approval.
-Today's guidance relies on EPA's 1997 VMEP guidance for voluntary retrofit projects.
-Interested parties should refer to that guidance at the time a specific retrofit project is under development.
+Today's guidance relies on EPA's 1997 VMEP guidance for voluntary projects.
+Interested parties should refer to that guidance at the time a specific project is under development.

-1.7 Can a state require retrofits of on-road and nonroad vehicles, engines, or equipment?
+1.7 Can a state or local government require the replacement or retrofit of onroad and nonroad vehicles, engines, or equipment?

-The answer to this question depends on the circumstances for an individual state.
-Clean Air Act section 209 sets forth certain restrictions on the abilities of states and localities to adopt and implement emission standards for certain on-road and nonroad vehicles, engines, and equipment.
-The effect of Clean Air Act section 209 on a particular state's retrofit requirements can vary depending on the specific provisions of those retrofit requirements.
-State and local agencies should check with EPA before promulgating any state or local regulations or programs mandating retrofit projects for SIP or conformity purposes.
+The answer to this question depends on the legal instrument or method chosen to require replacements or retrofits, and the circumstances for an individual state or local government.
+CAA section 209 sets forth certain preemptive restrictions on the abilities of states and localities to adopt and implement emission standards for new onroad and new and non-new nonroad vehicles, engines, and equipment.
+The effect of CAA section 209 on a particular sovereign's replacement or retrofit requirements can vary depending on the specific provisions of such requirements and the nature of the parties that must comply.
+State and local agencies should check with EPA before commencing any state or local legal mechanisms (e.g., regulations, programs, contracts, etc) that require replacement or retrofit projects for SIP, conformity, or other purposes.
+See 40 CFR Part 1074 and 40 CFR Part 89, Subpart A, App.
+A. Additional preemptive concerns may also need to be considered.
 See Section 1.9 of this guidance for EPA contact information.